realworldocaml/book/en/07-error-handling.md

 functions to automate common error handling patterns.

 But which type to choose?
 Is it better to represent errors as strings?
-Or S-expressions?
+Some more structured representation like XML or s-expressions?
 Or something else entirely?

-Core's answer to this question is the `Error.t` type, which tries to forge a good compromise between efficiency, convenience and control over the presentation of errors.
+Core's answer to this question is the `Error.t` type, which tries to forge a good compromise between efficiency, convenience, and control over the presentation of errors.

 It might not be obvious at first why efficiency is an issue at all.